luis-cj/data-science-forecasting-food-retailer/README.md

 # Data science project: Forecasting Food Retailer
 Data science project to forecast retail sales from a large grocery chain using a multi-step forecasting Machine Learning algorithm.

-This is a **Machine Learning project**, where the main goal is to develope a machine learning model able to run in batch mode, API or Web App for further model explotation in a real business scenario.
+This is a **Machine Learning (ML) project**, where the main goal is to develope a machine learning model able to run in batch mode, API or Web App for further model explotation in a real business scenario.
 It includes data cleaning process, exploratory data analysis, feature engineering, ML modeling and retraining and deployment code.

 All the project is carried out using Jupyter Notebooks and Python scripts.